tud-amr/mpc_planner/README.md

 ## Examples

 ### Custom System
 Please see the `mpc_planner_jackalsimulator` package for an example of how to customize this planner.
+Explicit comments are provided throughout this package.
 See:

 - [C++ Main File](mpc_planner_jackalsimulator/src/ros1_jackalsimulator.cpp) - Defining the input/output topics and control loop
 - [Python Solver Generation File](mpc_planner_jackalsimulator/scripts/generate_jackalsimulator_solver.py) - Defining the MPC problem